Tag Archive for: Milk

 Sulfured molasses is made from young sugar cane.
 Sulfur dioxide, which acts as a preservative, is added during the sugar extraction process.
 Unsulfured molasses is made from mature sugar cane, which does not require such treatment.

-There are three grades of molasses: mild or Barbados, also known as first molasses; dark, or second molasses; and blackstrap.
+There are three grades of molasses: mild or Barbados, also known as first molasses; dark or second molasses; and blackstrap.
 The third boiling of the sugar syrup makes blackstrap molasses.
 The majority of sucrose from the original juice has been crystallized and removed.
 The calorie content of blackstrap molasses is still mostly from the small remaining sugar content.
-However, unlike refined sugars, it contains trace amounts of vitamins and significant amounts of several minerals.
+However, unlike refined sugars, they contain trace amounts of vitamins and significant amounts of several minerals.

-Blackstrap molasses is a source of calcium, magnesium, potassium, and iron; one tablespoon provides up to 20% of the USDA daily value of each of those nutrients.
+Blackstrap molasses is a source of calcium, magnesium, potassium, and iron; one tablespoon provides up to 20% of the USDA daily value of each nutrient.
 Not only do these nutrients do a body good, they are highly valuable in building up the soil!

 More Gardening Recipes

 Use 1/4 to 1/2 cup of molasses to a gallon of water and spray onto the compost pile or garden, or add to the drip system for the garden.
-For soils that are poor, stressed or need help use 1 cup, while those that just need a little “snack” use 1/4 cup.
+For soils that are poor, stressed, or need help, use 1 cup; for those that need a little “snack, “use 1/4 cup.
 The readily available sugar content will skyrocket the microbial activity.

 Apply once or twice a month, but be careful not to overdo it – don’t train the microbes to expect you to feed them, only give them a boost when they need it!